-Kansas Health Foundation was honored to provide more than 150 grants throughout our state to make positive change in our program and impact areas, as well as build capacity for many organizations.
-We initiated new programs to expand grocery/food distribution, encourage voter engagement, and create awareness of health challenges in communities across the state.
-We continued work with Active Schools, policies to improve access to care, and core support for Kansas Leadership Center (KLC) and Kansas Health Institute (KHI).
+Kansas Health Foundation was honored to provide more than 100 grants throughout our state to make positive change in our program and impact areas, as well as build capacity for many organizations.
+We initiated new programs to invest in Kansas communities, expand access to healthy foods, and create awareness of the importance of voting.
+We continued promoting worksite wellness, gathering data on health/wellness indicators, and advocating for state policies seeking to bring expanded health insurance to low-income Kansans.

 Whether talking about medical, oral or behavioral health, Kansas must improve access to care.

 Tobacco use and obesity remain the leading causes of preventable death and illness in Kansas.
-One in three Kansans are obese (31%), and just over 17% of Kansans smoke.
-KHF invests in programs and supports policy efforts that promote health eating, physical activity and tobacco use prevention.
-This work is focused on encouraging healthier individual behaviors, shaping the environment so Kansans have access to healthy food and ways to be physically active.
+Nearly 1 in 3 Kansans are obese (32.4%), and just over 17 percent of Kansans smoke.
+KHF invests in programs and supports policy efforts that promote healthy eating, physical activity and tobacco use prevention.
+Some of this work is focused on encouraging healthier individual behaviors, and some is shaping the environment so Kansans have access to healthy food and ways to be physically active.
 And, other efforts are to change policies to affect larger populations.

 Kansans continue to engage in behaviors like smoking and eating unhealthy foods.

 KHF recognizes individuals’ health and well-being are also influenced by where and how they live.
 And stronger communities also help improve the health of Kansans.
 However, Kansas data indicates that individuals and groups that traditionally experience poor health outcomes may be less likely to participate in the election process, contact their elected officials or attend public meetings.
 Active, engaged community members help to shape policies, express needs and expectations, determine how resources are allocated, and elect their representatives.
 KHF invests in programs that help to build stronger communities and to encourage more Kansans to be civically engaged, and provides the support for leadership, information and data.
 The result is improved health outcomes for residents and healthy, vibrant communities for all.